TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 *   collected through aggregation services such as My Portfolio® and My Financial Picture® in order to consolidate your financial account information at one online location. understand what product or service may be of interest to you. and present you with offers;
 *   collected through our social media pages and interactions with you to assist in verifying your identity and account status.
 We may combine this information with information we already have;
 *   for business purposes, including data analysis, audits, developing and improving products and services, enhancing the Site, identifying usage trends and determining the effectiveness of promotional campaigns;
-*   for risk control, for fraud detection and prevention, to comply with laws and regulations, and to comply with other legal process and law enforcement requirements.
+*   for risk control, for fraud detection and prevention, to comply with laws and regulations, and to comply with other legal process and law enforcement requirements;
+*   to allow you to utilize features within our Sites by granting us access to information from your device such as contact lists, or geo-location when you request certain services that are dependent on your physical location.

 How Personal Information is Shared